Many people are stuck in a past that was hurtful or wonderful. But just the same, they come back to it time and again without ever moving on.

 - Second, through not being judgmental about our behavior, we stop repressing the rumination.
 This is a big thing because what we repress tends to come back hard, like a boomerang we did not see coming.

 - Third, since we are now bringing interest to what is happening in our mind, we will start to discover our fundamental tendencies related to the problem at hand.
 We will, for instance, discover that there are clear triggers that start us dwelling.
 We can then use these triggers to stop ourselves from dwelling on the past.

 As a personal anecdote: a few years ago, when my children were still very young, they tended to make a lot of noise in the car.
 And all this while I was trying to listen to the news on the radio.

 I tended to explode and yell at them to Just Shut Up.
 The result was that both they and I got a bad feeling.

 But since I was training in mindfulness, I was able to spot the pattern.
-I looked closely at the dynamics at play and I decided that next time, I would ask them calmly to be more quite and to turn the volume of the radio down.
+I looked closely at the dynamics at play and I decided that next time, I would ask them calmly to be quieter and to turn the volume of the radio down.

 Meditation – to hone your skills

 Now, there are two ways to become more mindful.
 There is the hard way.
-And there is the very hard way.
+And there is a very hard way.

 Ok, ok, I’m joking.